 Bridges and swathes of green—10 kilometres of the latter, to be exact—connect several parks that make up the Southern Ridges, and every bit of it is perfect for soaking in views of the city, harbour and Southern Islands.
-The area teems with wildlife, but is just as much steeped in history: the 300-metre long Canopy Walk trail was the site of one of the last battles of World War II, after which Singapore fell to the Japanese.
+The area teems with wildlife, but is just as much steeped in history: the 300-metre-long Canopy Walk trail was the site of one of the last battles of World War II, after which Singapore fell to the Japanese.
 Another highlight is the Henderson Waves, an impressive 36-metre high bridge that links Mount Faber Park to Telok Blangah Hill Park.
 If you’re up for more sightseeing, Gillman Barracks is a must-visit: the arts cluster houses plenty of galleries and dining options.
-There’s Red Baron for craft beer enthusiasts while Creamier doles out scoops of ice cream, and waffles for those with a sweet tooth.
+There’s Creamier that doles out scoops of ice cream, and waffles for those with a sweet tooth.

 Esplanade MRT: The grand dame of local arts

 Affectionately referred to by locals as the ‘durian’ thanks to its resemblance to the tropical fruit, the Esplanade is the city’s grand dame of arts venues.
 Music, plays, dances, visual arts and other performances fill the stunning concert and theatre halls within the Esplanade—there’s even an outdoor stage, overlooking Marina Bay and the city skyline, which hosts free gigs by local bands during the evenings.
 Here’s a tip: go on a guided tour of the Esplanade that’ll take you behind the scenes, and then pop by the rooftop terrace at dusk for a postcard-perfect shot of the city.

 Holland Village MRT: Al fresco dining and drinking